lackhoa/khoa-math/doc.md

 because it means that this atom is the only in its tree.

 ## Class `Molecule` (Inherits `MathObj`)
-A molecule consists of: a type, a constructor, children, and a name.
+A molecule consists of: a type, children, and a name.

-Type & Constructor: These are mandatory attributes for molecules.
-Types must be elements of the MathType enum, while constructors should be enum specified in the module specifying the type.
+Type: These are mandatory attributes for molecules.
+Types must be elements of the MathType enum

+Constructor (`cons`): It is actually one of the molecule's children.
+Even though it is also a special attribute like `type`, a lot of time we want a constructor to be unknown.
+Why is `cons` special?
+Because we can look up the values in the type module.

 Children: can be atoms or other molecules.
 In program context, they're exactly like children node of the molecule.

 Name: optional, mainly for referencing roots

+# File `k_math_more.py`

+This builds on top of `khoa_math.py`, providing more concepts to interface user code.

+## Class `AtomData` and `MoleData`

+These dataclasses represents math objects that are yet to be attached to the tree.
+They are useful for interfacing with type modules' component dictionaries.

 # Type Modules Concepts

 For each type in MathType, we have a type module consisting of:

 1. A "constructor enum" (named `<type>Cons`) listing all constructors for the